wrightmat/dnd-eberron/characters/Flamewind.md

 Flamewind is a gynosphinx with amazing oracular powers.
 Found in Xen'drik in 996 YK, Flamewind resides at Morgrave University in Sharn, where she spends her time in the university's library in trade for her visions of things to come.

+Like other gynosphinxes, Flamewind has the body of a lion.
+However, orange stripes ripple across her deep black fur, giving the appearance of flames.
+Her falcon-like winds are also pure black, and her head resembles a beautiful elven woman rather than a human, with glittering golden eyes.
+Her face's features are distinctly feline, and her hair matches her black-and-orange fur.
+She usually wears platinum and gold chains around her neck and forearms, and a silver diadem on her brow.

 ### History

 Little is known about the mysterious Flamewind.
 In the year 996 YK, after the end of the Last War, one of the largest expeditions was scheduled for the continent of Xen'drik: the Carradan Party.
 The party uncovered the ruins of an ancient giant city with only one inhabitant: a sphinx named Flamewind.
 Flamewind had been expecting them, waiting for them to take her to "the land of the fiends": Khorvaire.
 The party agreed, and brought Flamewind back to Sharn.

 Flamewind has found a new home in Lareth Hall at Morgrave University.
 She has been delving into the various libraries and museums of Sharn, and has extensively studied the Draconic Prophecy.
 She has made her new home atop the great dome in Lareth Hall, where she will receive visitors who call upon her or key people she has summoned that play a part in one of her oracular visions.

-### Description

-Like other gynosphinxes, Flamewind has the body of a lion.
-However, orange stripes ripple across her deep black fur, giving the appearance of flames.
-Her falcon-like winds are also pure black, and her head resembles a beautiful elven woman rather than a human, with glittering golden eyes.
-Her face's features are distinctly feline, and her hair matches her black-and-orange fur.
-She usually wears platinum and gold chains around her neck and forearms, and a silver diadem on her brow.

 ### Abilities